edi-ath/portofoliu/README.md

 ├── index.html       ← Gallery / home page
 ├── about.html       ← About page with services
 ├── contact.html     ← Contact form
-├── css/
-│   └── style.css    ← All styles
-├── js/
-│   └── main.js      ← Gallery filter, lightbox, form logic
 └── images/          ← Add your photos here
 ```

-## Deploy to GitHub Pages

-1. Create a new GitHub repository (e.g. `my-photography`)
-2. Push all files to the `main` branch
-3. Go to **Settings → Pages → Source → main branch / root**
-4. Your site will be live at `https://yourusername.github.io/my-photography`

 ## Adding Real Photos